GoogleCloudPlatform/dlp-dataflow-deidentification/README.md

 ./gradlew run ... -Pargs="... --filePattern=gs://${PROJECT_ID}-demo-data/CCRecords_sample.jsonl --headers=<comma_separated_list_of_headers>"
 ```

-Limitaions:
-1. The original schema of the input file will not be preserved as the data is simplified while converting it to DLP API
+The original schema of the input file will not be preserved.
+This solution simplifies the data when it converts the data
-request object.
+to a DLP API request object.

 #### 4. Avro